 Why Are They Called Japanese Rice Lagers?

-Brewers call their rice lagers Japanese Rice Lagers because they get to pick the names of the beers.
-The same can go for style of beer; as we’ve explored in the past when looking at stouts and poters, many beer names, styles, etc are basically just based on opinions these days.
+Brewers call their rice lagers “Japanese Rice Lagers” because they get to pick the names of the beers.
+The same can go for the style of beer; as we’ve explored in the past when looking at stouts and porters, many beer styles are subjective based on the opinion and expertise of the brewer who made it.

-Aside from most of these lagers being produced in Japan, there really isn’t anything in the recipe that dictates the beer be called, or not called, a Japanese Rice Lager over a rice lager.
-Some breweries might be trying to emulate the style of Japanese Lagers while others might just be adding rice to their brew.
+Aside from most of these lagers being produced in Japan, there isn’t anything in the recipe that dictates the beer be called, or not called, a Japanese Rice Lager over a rice lager.
+Some breweries might be trying to emulate the style of Japanese lagers, while others might just be adding rice to their brew.

 So, why do breweries call their lager a Japanese Rice Lager?
 Because they want to, and because it has rice in it.

-Yes, Rice Lagers Are Gluten Free
+Rice Lagers Are Gluten Free

 Rice is a friendly food for our gluten-free beer drinkers, but that doesn’t mean that all rice lagers are gluten-free.
 Recall earlier in this article when I said that rice lagers are usually a blend of barley and rice.
 Barley is still not gluten-free.

 If you want to know whether a rice lager is gluten-free, you need to either read the label or ask a brewer/bartender.
 I have no clue how your local brewer is making their Rice Lager, or even if they’re making it at all.
-But hey, if you want a gluten-free rice drink then may I recommend premium sake.
+But hey, if you want a gluten-free rice drink, then may I recommend premium sake.